Thu 18th April 2024

 Day 5: Monday, SPEYSIDE WHISKY COUNTRY & MORAYSHIRE COAST

 We take a day trip today through Speyside Whisky Country on our excursion to the coast.
-Either if you like to sample a dram, two or if you have not been converted yet, whisky is the life blood of Scotland and part of its history, heritage and pride.
+Either if you like to sample a dram or two or if you have not been converted yet, whisky is the life blood of Scotland and part of its history, heritage and pride.
 We take a scenic drive through the rolling Speyside hills, past many familiar sounding whisky distilleries, following the River Spey.
 We are heading for the coast where we will explore the Morayshire Coast which is dubbed ‘The Scottish Riviera’ with its mild climate and stunning sandy beaches.
 On our outing today, we will do at least two walks of approx. 5km each with minimal ascent.

 If you are interested in the adventures of Anne Lister (English lesbian diarist, business woman and landowner from the 1800’s): she travelled Scotland extensively in 1828 with her companion, Scottish noble woman Sibella MacLean and explored Morayshire as part of their 3 months long journey.
 Stef is currently busy piecing together a new Highland tour of Anne & Sibella’s journey and might give you a wee taster of what’s to come.